 It’s easy to get caught up in the technical side of site architecture.
 All that matters though, is keeping things simple.

-Can Google easily find and crawl your site?
+Can Google easily find and crawl your contractor, trade or home improvement site?
 Can customers easily find and browse your site?

 If you answered ‘yes’ to both of these questions, your site architecture is solid.